 By Kathee Mierzejewski

-Okra (Abelmoschus esculentus) is a wonderful vegetable that is used in all sorts of soups and stews.
-It is pretty versatile, but not a lot of people actually grow it.
-There is no reason not to add this vegetable to your garden because of its many uses.
+Okra (Abelmoschus esculentus) is a wonderful vegetable used in all sorts of soups and stews.
+It is versatile, but not a lot of people actually grow it.
+There’s no reason not to add this vegetable to your garden because of its many uses.

-If you are thinking about planting okra, you should remember that it is a warm season crop.
-Growing okra requires a lot of sunshine, so you should find a place in your garden that does not get much shade.
-Also, when planting okra you want to be sure there is good drainage in your garden.
+If you’re thinking about planting okra, remember that it’s a warm season crop.
+Growing okra requires a lot of sunshine, so find a place in your garden that doesn’t get much shade.
+Also, when planting okra, be sure there is good drainage in your garden.

-When you prepare your garden area for planting okra, you want to be sure to fertilize it.
-You can use two to three pounds of fertilizer for every 100 square feet of garden space.
-Work the fertilizer into the ground about three to five inches deep.
-This will allow your growing okra the most chance at absorbing some of the nutrients.
+When you prepare your garden area for planting okra, add 2 to 3 pounds of fertilizer for every 100 square feet of garden space.
+Work the fertilizer into the ground about 3 to 5 inches deep.
+This will allow your growing okra the most chance at absorbing nutrients.

 How to Grow Okra

-The first thing you need to do is make sure you prepare the soil well.
-This might take some time, but after fertilization, rake the soil to remove all rocks and sticks.
-Work the soil well, about 10-15 inches deep, so that the roots to the plants can get the most nutrients from the soil around their roots.
+The first thing is to prepare the soil well.
+After fertilization, rake the soil to remove all rocks and sticks.
+Work the soil well, about 10-15 inches deep, so the plants can get the most nutrients from the soil around their roots.

-Keep in mind that the best time when to plant okra is about two to three weeks after the chance of frost has passed.
-Planting okra should be done one to two inches apart in a row.
-They do best this way.
+The best time when to plant okra is about two to three weeks after the chance of frost has passed.
+Planting okra should be 1 to 2 inches apart in a row.

-Once your growing okra is up and out of the ground, you can thin the okra to about one foot apart.
-When you plant the okra, it might be helpful to plant it in shifts so that you can get an even flow of ripe crops throughout the summer.
+Once your growing okra is up and out of the ground, thin the plants to about 1 foot apart.
+When you plant the okra, it may be helpful to plant it in shifts so that you can get an even flow of ripe crops throughout the summer.

-Make sure when planting okra you are prepared to water them every seven to ten days.
-They can handle dry conditions, but the water is definitely helpful.
-Be sure to remove the weeds carefully around your growing okra plants.
-Also, remove any grass you might find growing.
+When planting okra, water the plants every seven to 10 days.
+The plants can handle dry conditions, but regular water is definitely beneficial.
+Carefully remove grass and weeds around your growing okra plants.

-You will find that when growing okra, the okra will be ready for harvest in about two months from the moment you plant them.
-After harvesting okra, you can store them in the refrigerator for later use, or you can even blanch and freeze them for use in the winter in stews and soups.
+When growing okra, pods will be ready for harvest at about two months from planting.
+After harvesting okra, store the pods in the refrigerator for later use, or you can blanch and freeze them for stews and soups.